CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/README.md

 The *Machines* are somewhat unique in that they represent different phases of AI development, each preserved as separate machines.
 We maintain older machines for testing purposes, and as proofs-of-concept.

+### Falling Body Machine
+The most basic machine.
+Developed as a debugging tool to so we can see how sprites sit on a surface, given certain collision models.
+All it does is fall/move downward.

+### Kinematic Driver Machine
+A step up from the *Falling Body Machine*.
+This machine accepts either a single point, or an array-path of points.
+It moves towards it's current target, and works through the current `Array` path of points.
+Currently only used for testing movement and environment interaction.

+### Rat Emulation Machine
+This machine builds from the *Kinematic Driver Machine* - the path following has been internalized and the machine now generates its own paths.
+The machine features several states that control the pawn's pathing and movement, independent of the states that *actually perform* the movement.
+It can wait, it can wander around, and it can flee from danger.
+It's a big step forward for the AI.

+### Tasking Coward Machine
+This machine is an evolution from the *Rat Emulation Machine* - that rat machine was good, but it wasn't easily extensible.
+If we wanted the machine to do something specific, we had to program in a specific goal state just to deal with it.
+This didn't seem sustainable to me, so I revised how the machine was constructed.

+The machine now operates by issuing itself tasks, which handle the lower level moment-to-moment processing.
+This creates different levels that allow us to effectively handle high and low level AI processing (and everything in between).

+### Tasking
+A key component of our main series of AI is the use of tasks - little machines that can be inserted into certain larger machines and perform moment-to-moment decisions.
+Each task has a common interface but implementation is largely up to the individual tasks themselves.

 ## GroupSortMatrix
 We identify different spatial elements in this game - hazards, items, projectiles, Motion AI, etc - using Godot's `Node` *Groups*.
 They're the closest things Godot has to some sort meta-tagging system.
 In order to build a robust motion AI system, we can't just use global tags (that'd be a bit painful managing global strings like that, anyhow).
 No, instead we need a way to group tags into universal categories, and leave it up to an integrating body to decide which groups fall into which category.